 Another problem to check for is damage due to moisture.
 If you notice excess moisture under the hood, this can lead to corrosion which causes the electrical conductivity to suffer.

-Be sure to thoroughly check for loose connection from your starter terminals to your battery.
+Be sure to thoroughly check for loose connections from your starter terminals to your battery.
 Make sure that no wires are melted, damaged or loose.

 There is nothing more frustrating than a car that won’t start, except perhaps a car that is always started.
 However, with a little bit of under the hood detective work, you can take steps to figure out the root cause.
 Just be sure to use care when handling your starter and be mindful of electricity.